 They also need to be aware of what is happening during the game so that they can adapt well to the ever-changing flow of the game.
 The defensive midfielder will often dictate how well the tactics for the gameplay out.

 Part of the role of the defensive midfielder that we haven’t yet talked about is their role in being a shield for the defense.

-You will see defensive midfielders doing this by roaming the width of the field.
-Making sure they are where they are needed as the ball comes down the field towards them.
+You will see defensive midfielders doing this by roaming the width of the field, making sure they are where they are needed as the ball comes down the field toward them.
 They will do everything they can to get to the ball first before it reaches any of the defenders behind them.

-The defenders still have an essential role to play in any game, and if you are interested, you can check out the 21 qualities of a great defender in this article I wrote here.
+The defenders still have an essential role to play in any game, and if you are interested, you can check out the 21 qualities of a great defender.

 14. Confidence in abilities